gamingrobot/vncnt-hugo/README.md

-# vncnt-hugo
+# Fork of vncnt-hugo

 This is a simple theme for [**hugo**](https://gohugo.io/) which can serve as a template for personal landing pages.

+## Changes in this fork:

+- Use Simple Icons instead of font awesome

 ## Installation

 Clone this repo into your `themes` directory of your **hugo** website:
 ```
-git clone https://github.com/fncnt/vncnt-hugo themes/vncnt-hugo
+git clone https://github.com/gamingrobot/vncnt-hugo themes/vncnt-hugo
 ```
 Or even better, add this repository as a submodule of your **hugo** website, if you are using `git` for it:
 ```
-git submodule add https://github.com/fncnt/vncnt-hugo themes/vncnt-hugo
+git submodule add https://github.com/gamingrobot/vncnt-hugo themes/vncnt-hugo
 ```

 ## Configuration

 Copy the `config.toml` file of the theme into the main directory of your **hugo** website.
-You may want to adjust the value of `baseURL` as well as the parameters in the `[params]` section.
+You should adjust the value of `baseURL` as well as the parameters in the `[params]` section.

 If you set `email` in `[params]`, the link to your email will appear in front of all keys set in `[params.contact].`